Grainular-Nord/nord.dev/guide/grains.md

 # Grains

-Grains are a core concept in Nørd, offering a reactive approach to state management within your components, enabling dynamic and responsive web applications.
+`Grain`'s are a core concept in Nørd, offering a reactive approach to state management within your components, enabling dynamic and responsive web applications.
 Grains are first-class members in Nørd, and are provided with an higher abstraction level then other reactive primitives.

 ::: tip
 You can read more about the different functions provided by Nørd in the [`Grain`](../grain/grain.md) section.